Stuart Forster talks with Dwayne Thompson, the Alabama-based chef who established Big Daddy Sauces in 2015.

 “I have a private, organic group of followers.
 They’re called ‘Bomblievers’ – believers in the bomb.
 So, like Beyonce and Justin Bieber, I have a core group of people,” he explains of his private Facebook group.
 Head to the Bomblievers group to request membership.

-“Bomblievers are the first to receive all information location and deals on the internet,” explains Dwayne of the benefits of joining the Facebook group.
+“Bomblievers are the first to receive all information about locations and deals on the internet,” explains Dwayne of the benefits of joining the Facebook group.
 “I hold special raffles for them and giveaways.”

 Moving to Alabama